burrito-elixir/burrito/README.md

 #### Build Steps and Phases

 Burrito runs the mix release task in three "Phases".
-Each of these phases contains any number of "Steps" -- a context struct is passes between each step that contains the current state of the build tree and mix release.
+Each of these phases contains a number of "Steps", and a context struct containing the current state of the build, which is passed between each step.

 The three phases of the Burrito build pipeline are: